Huevitos congelados

 Huevitos congelados (formerly Un gallo congelado) is a 2022 Mexican animated adventure comedy film written, directed and co-produced by Gabriel & Rodolfo Riva Palacio Alatriste.
-Its the fifth and final installment of the Huevos series and a soft reboot.
+It is the sequel to the 2021 film Un rescate de huevitos and the fifth and final installment of the Huevos series and a soft reboot.
 It was released exclusively on streaming as a ViX original on December 14, 2022.
 Internationally, it was released as Little Eggs: A Frozen Rescue and in some countries as A Frozen Adventure.

 Plot

 At the South Pole, Rockhopper penguins were snowboarding and throwing a party.
 However, a trio of pirates in their ship disrupted it and kidnapped a polar bear cub named Polito, from his parents, along with 3 penguin brothers.
 The penguin and polar bear tribes were forced to migrate due to the crack from the ship.

-Meanwhile, in the "Granjas el Pollon", the eggs and animals were relaxing and playing near the pond.
+Meanwhile, in the "Granjas el Pollon", shortly after the events of the fourth film, the eggs and animals were relaxing and playing near the pond.
 At one point, Max and Uly wanted their father, Toto, to play with them, but explained his busy schedule as an excuse.
 But then, his egg friends, Confi and Willy, convinced him to play with his children.
 Di, Mama Gallina, and Bibi discuss about childhood and parenting.
 Mama Gallina later revealed that she is sick.
 Later that night, Don Poncho informed the gang of a poster for the polar bear that owner Abuelita has received and told stories about polar bears.

 The next day, Abuelita and Chucho went to the circus where the Barba pirates, Roja, Jan, and Negra, put on a show with the kidnapped animals.
 They struggled to keep the animals from the Inspector due to Mexican law, not knowing they escaped.
 Later that night, Polito, and the penguin brothers, Antonio, Venancio, and Manolo, head to the ranch where Toto and family tried to hide them in Abuelita's fridge.
 Suddenly, Toto was informed that his mother was dying.
-Before her passing, she had Toto promise her to return Polito to the South Pole, which he accepted.
+Before her death, she had Toto promise her to return Polito to the South Pole, which he accepted.
 She died peacefully.

 Later that morning, Toto and his family stowed away with Polito and penguins in Abuelita's cargo trailer, where they were chased by the Barba pirates.
 After defeating them, Toto's gang made it to the beach where they take a boat and sail off.
 Meanwhile, the pirates steal a GPS to track down the boat.